 Ramah is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ramah is a town of managers, professionals, and service providers.
-There are especially a lot of people living in Ramah who work in management occupations (52.00%), community and social services (24.00%), and teaching (16.00%).
+Overall, Ramah is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Ramah who work in teaching (41.38%), office and administrative support (16.09%), and law enforcement and fire fighting (14.94%).

-As is often the case in a small town, Ramah doesn't have a public transportation system that people use to get to and from their jobs every day.
+Ramah is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Ramah in 2010 was $14,027, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
-This equates to an annual income of $56,108 for a family of four.
+The per capita income in Ramah in 2010 was $13,578, which is low income relative to New Mexico and the nation.
+This equates to an annual income of $54,312 for a family of four.

-Ramah is a very ethnically-diverse town.
+Ramah is an extremely ethnically-diverse town.
 The people who call Ramah home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ramah residents report their race to be White, followed by Native American.
-Important ancestries of people in Ramah include English, German, Irish, and Finnish.
+The greatest number of Ramah residents report their race to be Native American, followed by White.
+Important ancestries of people in Ramah include German, English, Finnish, and Welsh.

 The most common language spoken in Ramah is English.
-Other important languages spoken here include Navajo and French.
+Other important languages spoken here include Navajo and Native American languages.